George Steer: Return to Ethiopia

 Later, Steer was sent to India to lead a Field Propaganda Unit in Burma.
 The unit tried to break Japanese morale by loudspeakers with speeches and sentimental music.
 He was successively promoted from Lieutenant to Captain, Major and finally Lieutenant-colonel and was attached to the Special Operations Executive.
 His work was appreciated and promoted by General William Slim, the local army commander, who wanted to expand the operation.

 Personal life

 In May 1936, while taking a break from rescue work, Steer married the French newspaper correspondent Margarita Herrero.
-Shortly afterward, he was deported by the Italian authorities, along with other Europeans, for aiding the Ethiopians."Campagne d’Abyssinie, 05/1936. - 9 photos - Photo n° 161571" Margarita Steer died in childbirth in London while her husband was reporting on the Spanish Civil War.
-He later married Esme Barton.
+Shortly afterward, he was deported by the Italian authorities, along with other Europeans, for aiding the Ethiopians.
+Margarita Steer died in childbirth in London on 29 January 1937 while her husband was reporting on the Spanish Civil War.
+In 1939 he married Esme Barton.

 Death

-Steer died on the way to a Christmas party in the crash of a heavily-loaded army Jeep, which he was driving, in Burma.
+Steer died in Fagu, West Bengal (modern-day India) on 25 December 1944, in the crash of a heavily-loaded army Jeep, which he was driving.
+He was on the way to a Christmas party.